Who can help me export?

 GrowthAccelerator is a premium service that helps England’s brightest growing businesses achieve their ambitions with rapid, sustainable growth.
 GrowthAccelerator’s network of world-class growth experts work side by side with leaders of high-growth potential SMEs to provide them with the know-how and ability to achieve sustainable growth.
 The service helps discover the real issues that could be holding businesses back, define the right growth plan and open doors to world class business experts and networks.

-• to make the UK good for tech
+Make the UK good for tech

-• to make tech good for UK PLC
+Make tech good for the UK

-• to make tech good for UK people
+Make tech good for people

 - Ensure that technology is used to improve and enhance the quality of life of all consumers and citizens